Disease/Disorder

 History

-4. In JMG, there is a higher rate of autoimmune disorders in these individuals and their relatives.4
+- In JMG, there is a higher rate of autoimmune disorders in these individuals and their relatives.
+The most common autoimmune comorbidity is thyroid disease, specifically hyperthyroidism.5

 Physical examination

-Patients present with variable degrees of ptosis, facial weakness, hypotonia, and proximal muscle weakness.
+Patients may present with variable degrees of ptosis, open mouth, facial weakness, bulbar symptoms, hypotonia, difficulty in eliciting primitive reflexes, and proximal muscle weakness.
 Dropped head, inability to whistle, and difficulty raising arms above the head may be noted.
-In some familial cases there is proximal lower extremity weakness as well.
-Weakness intensifies with repetitive activity and improves with rest.
+Predominant distal weakness is rare.2,3,4 Weakness intensifies with repetitive activity and improves with rest.
 There is no autonomic or sensory involvement in any forms of MG.

 Laboratory studies

-1. In NMG and MG, 85-90% of individuals have detectable AChR antibodies; however, there is a high frequency of seronegative MG in very young children.5 Muscle-specific kinase (MuSK) antibodies are present in 40% of seronegative individuals.4
+- In NMG and MG, 85-90% of individuals have detectable AChR antibodies; however, there is a high frequency of seronegative MG in very young children.7 Muscle-specific kinase (MuSK) antibodies are present in 40% of seronegative individuals.8

 Imaging

-Although thymomas are relatively rare compared to the adult population, chest imaging with MRI or CT should be considered, particularly in generalized JMG.6
+Although thymomas are relatively rare compared to the adult population, chest imaging with MRI or CT should be considered, particularly in generalized JMG.5

 Supplemental assessment tools

-1. In the Tensilon Test, improvement in fatigued muscle is seen with administration of endrophonium, a short-acting acetylcholinesterase inhibitor (anti-AChE), which prolongs the presence of ACh in the synaptic cleft by inhibiting acetylcholinesterase enzymes.
+- In the Tensilon Test, improvement in fatigued muscle is seen with administration of edrophonium, a short-acting acetylcholinesterase inhibitor (anti-AChE), which prolongs the presence of ACh in the synaptic cleft by inhibiting acetylcholinesterase enzymes.
 Apparent, transient resolution of muscle weakness following administration, signifying improved neuromuscular transmission, is considered a positive test.

 Early prediction of outcomes

-1. In NMG, complete resolution of symptoms is seen within weeks to months.
+- In NMG, complete resolution of symptoms is seen within weeks to months.2

-2. CMS has a variable prognosis depending on the subtype.
-Genes related to receptor deficiency tend to have better outcomes compared to abnormalities in the synapse or presynapse.7 Typically, symptoms improve over time.
-Longevity is not generally affected.
+- CMS has a variable prognosis depending on the subtype.
+Genes related to receptor deficiency tend to have better outcomes compared to abnormalities in the synapse or presynapse.9

 Environmental